Sign Up

 Case Study

-Six months old, Emelia presents to the emergency department via EMS.
+Six-month-old Emelia presents to the emergency department via EMS.
 She presents status post-seizure, limp and unresponsive.
 After acute stabilization, the physical assessment reveals scattered bruising at different stages of healing.
-A CT scan reveals a serious head injury, a subdural hematoma and a skeletal survey suggests two fractured ribs.
-It was later diagnosed as abusive head trauma resulting from shaking without head impact.
+A CT scan reveals a serious head injury and a subdural hematoma, and a skeletal survey suggests two fractured ribs.
+It was later diagnosed as AHT resulting from shaking without head impact.
 Social work is notified.

 Think about: